 As a cellist Chris Howlett focuses on chamber music performances with the trio as well as duo performances of the cello Sonata repertoire with close friends.
 He performs regularly at a number of Australian festivals and has performed concertos around the world.
 Chris has also performed concerti with both symphonic and chamber orchestras in Milan, Rome, Paris, Estonia and Melbourne and has been a finalist and prize winner at a number of chamber music competitions including the prestigious Trio di Trieste International Competition, the Asia Pacific Chamber Music Competition and The Hamburg International Chamber Music Competition.

 As well as being an active cellist and running Sanguine Estate Music Festival, Chris launched with Co-Director Adele Schonhardt, Melbourne Digital Concert Hall in March 2020 as a response to support Australian artists during COVID-19.
-In 6 months MDCH has presented 170 recitals and raised $750,000 for 350 Australian artists who have performed in Melbourne, Sydney, Adelaide, Brisbane, Perth, Singapore, London and Berlin.
+To date MDCH has presented over 400 recitals and raised $1.7 million for 1000s of Australian artists who have performed in Melbourne, Sydney, Adelaide, Brisbane, Perth, Singapore, London and Berlin.
 Chris is also the Artistic Curator of the 3MBS Fine Music’s yearly Marathon bringing together over 80 musicians and 200 volunteers to raise money for 3MBS and present 14 hours of concerts in one single day.